rahulgarg28071998/MyAwesomeAnimeList/README.md

 # MyAwesomeAnimeList
-These are some awesome animes on which i have wasted my majority of life
+These are some awesome animes on which I have wasted my majority of life

     1. devilman crybaby
-    2. fullmetal alchemist
+    2. Fullmetal Alchemist
-    3. tokyo ghoul
+    3. Tokyo ghoul
     4. dragon ball
     5. code geass
     6. death note